home-assistant/home-assistant.io/source/_integrations/onvif.markdown

   default: -q:v 2
 {% endconfiguration %}

-Most of the ONVIF cameras support more than one audio/video profile.
-Each profile provides different image quality.
+Most of the ONVIF devices support more than one audio/video profile.
+Each profile provides different image quality, or in the case of an NVR, separate connected cameras.
+This integration will add entities for all compatible profiles with the video encoding set to H254.
 Usually, the first profile has the highest quality and it is the profile used by default.
 However, you may want to use a lower quality image.
-One of the reasons may be that your hardware isn't able to render the highest quality image in real-time, especially when running on Raspberry Pi.
-Therefore you can choose which profile do you want to use by setting in configuration `profile` variable.
+You may disable unwanted entities through the Home Assistant UI.

 ### Service `onvif.ptz`